cgfm/internxt-cli_rclone/README.md

 ### `/config` Directory

-- **Purpose**: The `/config` directory is used to store configuration files and logs for the application.
+- **Purpose**: The `/config` directory is used to store configuration files for the application.
 - **Contents**:
+  - **rClone Conf**: By default the rClone conf will be stored here to let the remotes be stored persistent.
+  - **config json**: By default the config.json will be stored here.

+### `/logs` Directory

+- **Purpose**: The `/logs` directory is used to store log files for the application.
+- **Contents**:
   - **Logs**: The application writes logs to `/logs`, which allows for monitoring and debugging.
   - **Internxt Logs**: The logs related to the Internxt CLI are specifically stored in `/logs/internxt`, which is created during the first run if it does not already exist.

 ### Summary

 Using the `/config` and `/data` directories allows the application to maintain a clean separation between configuration and persistent data.
-This design ensures that important data is not lost between container restarts and provides a straightforward method for managing log files and configurations.
+The `/logs` directory can be mounted to store logs for persistent monitoring and debugging.

 ## Building and Executing Cron Commands
 ### Cron Command